-Share our 1,140 acres of forests, streams, waterfalls and canyons in northwest Alabama with groups of students from all over the South.
-Work with the students to foster a sense of community as well as an appreciation, understanding and responsibility for the environment.
-The students, mostly grades 4 - 8, come from a variety of backgrounds and visit out Center for two, three or four day programs.
+Share our 1,140 acres of forests, streams, waterfalls, and canyons in northwest Alabama with groups of students from all over the South.
+Work with the students to foster a sense of community as well as an appreciation, understanding, and responsibility for the environment.
+The students, mostly grades 3 - 8, come from a variety of backgrounds and visit our Center for two, three or four-day programs.

-Teach engaging, hands-on classes in the great outdoors, i.e., forest ecology, map & compass skills, earth science, aquatic ecology, Native American history, canoeing, team building and high ropes.
+Teach engaging, hands-on classes in the great outdoors, i.e., forest ecology, map & compass skills, geology, aquatic ecology, Native American history, canoeing, team building, and high ropes.
 Adapt the established lesson plans to match your teaching style and strengths.
 Assist with program development.
-Lead recreation and evening programs such as fishing, field games, arts & crafts, campfire songs, astronomy, and live animal programs .
+Have a chance to work and teach with our educational reptiles and birds.

 In order to succeed in this position, you must have a demonstrated respect and affinity for children and a desire to help them learn and grow in an outdoor environment.
 The following characteristics are essential: enthusiasm, maturity, initiative, sense of humor, flexibility and team spirit.
-Instructors need to be familiar with the outdoors and environmental issues, have a Bachelor's degree (or higher) and possess current certifications in CPR and First Aid (Wilderness First Aid/First Responder is preferred).
+Instructors need to be familiar with the outdoors and environmental issues, be excited about working with students, and possess current certifications in CPR and First Aid.
+Must be 21 years or older.
 All employees will undergo a background check once hired.

 Fall season positions run late-August to mid-December and Spring season positions run early-February to mid-May.

-If interested, email a cover letter, resume and three professional references to email@example.com or by mail to Jen Kopnicky, McDowell Environmental Center Director, 105 DeLong Road, Nauvoo, AL 33578.
+If interested, email a cover letter, resume and three professional references to email@example.com or by mail to Beth Dille, McDowell Environmental Center Director, 105 DeLong Road, Nauvoo, AL 33578.